top of page

 SALVADOR BRAU

-The Salvador Brau book listed in the above section, resources debunking tainoism predates the 1904 speech by Jesse Fewkes at the Smithsonian, in which he declared "Taino" a suitable replacement for "Antilles" and applied it to classify Greater Antilles artifacts.
+The Salvador Brau book listed in the above section, "Resources Debunking Tainoism" predates the (1904) speech by Jesse Walter Fewkes at the Smithsonian, in which he declared "Taino" a suitable replacement for "Antilles" to classify all artifacts found in the Greater Antilles.
 Below, I’ve listed three books commonly used by tainoists to “prove” historical continuity—each of which unscrupulously reframes Salvador Brau’s original work to fit the taino agenda.

 La colonización de Puerto Rico, desde el descubrimiento de la isla hasta la reversión á la corona española de los privilegios de Colón, Slavador Brau (1907)